Ready Guide to Statistical Methods-pdf.pdf Ready Guide to Statistical Methods-pdf.pdf

 Two independent samples

-Gaussian Z, or
+Gaussian Z or chi-square

 RR